AICoE/workshop-intern-bootcamp-git/2-changes.md

 ## Step 2.1 Creating a file

 Create a file called `question.txt` in your new repo (inside the folder you downloaded with `git clone`) and add the question "What makes you excited about programming?".<br>
-Feel free to do this however you are most comfortable creating and editing files (MS Word is fine), but please save it as a `.txt` file instead of `.doc` or any other file extension.
+Feel free to do this however you are most comfortable creating and editing files, but please save it as a `.txt` file instead of `.doc` or any other file extension.

 ## Step 2.2 Tracking changes